 In order to fulfil our mission of inclusivity, representation and support, we have created an EDI policy and are working towards an active EDI framework, including auditing to ensure compliance with diversity and inclusion practices, and finding ways to ensure that dance spaces and programmes are inclusive spaces for all people.

 A responsive staff training and development programme to ensure our team have an opportunity to listen, discuss and learn.
 In order to feel ready to meet and understand the needs of the communities we serve.
 Alongside feeling understood and reflected in our organisations systems, policies and approaches.

-Mapping of diverse networks we are part of to use our position of power to knock on the doors of our education, health, dance and community sectors, to share the unheard voices, to increase opportunity, more jobs, more training, more artistic realisations for diverse people and communities.
+Mapping of diverse networks we will use our position of power to knock on the doors of our education, health, dance and community sectors, to share the unheard voices, to increase opportunity, more jobs, more training, more artistic realisations for diverse people and communities.

 Continued consultation with the community, our team, clients and the wider public.
 We want to do this together with our health services, with community leaders, together with the police/ law enforcement, together with activists, communities, normal people living their lives, with schools and educators and together with the dance industry.